 The Research Advisory Council is a group of faculty members, administrators, and students who form a representative cross-section of research-oriented personnel.
 They meet regularly to advise the Vice President for Research and Graduate Programs on the policies and procedures that support and expand the Georgia Tech research program.
 Members of the Council serve three-year terms with a rotation of four members per year.
-Advisory functions of this group have included developing the Institute patent policy, evaluating and prioritizing Institute-wide major research equipment and facilities, developing policies and recommendations relating to, and selecting recipients of research awards and seed grants, and other matters relating to development of the Institute's research program.
+Advisory functions of this group have included developing the Institute patent policy, evaluating and prioritizing Institute-wide major research equipment and facilities, developing policies and seed grants, and other matters relating to development of the Institute's research program.
 Members of the Council are selected by the Office of the Vice President for Research and Graduate Programs upon the recommendation of the academic deans and Director of the Georgia Tech Research Institute.

 Source: Office of the Vice Provost for Research and Graduate Studies.
 Date: 5/1